 If you’ve ever used the analogy of a ball maze to explain how the crystals in the semicircular canals need to be moved in a certain pattern to get them back to the vestibule–then this DIY project is for you!
 We have taken the ball maze toy and adapted it to be both fun and anatomically realistic so you can easily explain to students, patients, friends, and family how the vestibular system works.
 If you don’t want to go through all the trouble, you can purchase a vestibular ball maze to support the research efforts of our company to produce affordable and effective vestibular technologies.

 - 3D Printer – You will need access to a machine that has a print-size of at least 120mm x 120mm (4.7″ x 4.7″).
 If you aren’t able to find one, check out a service like 3D Hubs

-- Ball Bearings – We recommend using 8 to 10 steel ball bearings between 2.5 and 3.5mm in diameter.
+- Ball Bearings – We recommend using 8 to 10 steel ball bearings with a mix of 2mm, 2.5mm and 3mm in diameter.
 If you’d like to be more realistic, use a mix of sizes (similar to the otoconia) This handy ball bearing kit ends up being cheaper if you’re planning on making a few of them, else look online for these sizes.

 - Petri Dish Lid – This model is designed to hold the lid of this 120mm petri dish from Amazon.

 - Paint – Most 3D plastics can be painted, but you should make sure make sure it holds the color well and don’t stick to the balls when dried.
 Our model uses a standard water-based latex house paint.
 Be creative and find the colors that work best for you!

 - Brushes – You will need a 1″ foam brush and a small brush set to paint the top wall and interior cupula divots and vestibule.
 If you’ve done any house project or school craft lately, you likely have these already–nothing fancy needed.